 Georgia's charter school laws do not prohibit or inhibit the development of high-performing charter schools and the State proactively encourages high-quality charter school development.
 In fact, according to a report released earlier in January by the National Alliance for Public Charter Schools, Georgia is ranked fourth in the nation in terms of charter laws and commitment to charter quality.
-Unlike the majority of the forty chartering states, Georgia has no caps on the number of charter schools that can be authorized or on the number of students charter schools can enroll.
+18 Unlike the majority of the forty chartering states, Georgia has no caps on the number of charter schools that can be authorized or on the number of students charter schools can enroll.
 Georgia supports charter schools as a critical component in the State's efforts to maximize access to a wide variety of high-quality educational options for all students regardless of disability, race, or socioeconomic status, including those students who have struggled in a traditional public school setting.
 However, the State does not vary from its approach that all schools must meet high standards and charters fit into those expectations to the extent that they are actively managed and supported.
 Since the passage of the first Charter Schools Act in 1993 (O.C.G.A.
-20-2-2061 through 20-2-2071), charter school activity in Georgia has been growing steadily, and Georgia now has 121 approved charter schools (which represents approximately 6% of all schools in Georgia-conversion charter schools, Commission charter schools, startup charter schools.
-There are seven types of charter schools in Georgia-conversion charter schools, Commission charter schools, and system charter schools.
+20-2-2061 through 20-2-2071), charter school activity in Georgia has been growing steadily, and Georgia now has 121 approved charter schools (which represents approximately 6% of all schools in Georgia).
+The Charter Schools Act was amended in 1998 to provide for start-up charter schools.
+There are seven types of charter schools in Georgia-conversion charter schools, Commission charter schools, startup charter schools, LEA charter startup schools, LEA charter startup schools that are Career Academies, state chartered special schools, and system charter schools.
 (Definitions are provided in Appendix F3: Charter Schools by Type.)
 One interesting example of LEA startup schools are Career Academies, which offer high school students exciting opportunities for a 21st Century education through partnerships between local school systems, the state technical colleges, and business and industry.
 Career Academies were started in 2007 with \$1 million annually in operating funds and \$15 million in revolving bond funds for construction/renovation.
 Career academies fast-track high school students on pathways to careers and college by focusing on career themes reflecting the local economy.
 The curriculum is sequenced and integrates academics and career-based learning, and dual credit courses give students the opportunity to earn high school and college credits.